 A baby born, flesh and blood like us, who Christian’s believe to be God himself here on this earth.
 A baby who by his life, his death, all that he taught has transformed our world more than any other life that has ever lived.
 Who still does it today offering peace, purpose, forgiveness, hope.
 Who still satisfies all those Christmas longings that a purely commercial Christmas can’t even get close to satisfying.
 When - says Matthew - the wise men who visited Jesus shortly after his birth, "saw the child, with his mother Mary, they bowed down and worshipped him."
 (Matthew 2:11) And for a Christmas that really satisfies, there can really be no other response.
 May it be our response, too.

 Our Mission Partner is Michelle Proctor who works with SIM (Serving in Mission) at Mukinge Hospital in Zambia.

 Liz Bennett is our Mission Partner Champion for Michelle Proctor.
 You can contact her for more information or to receive Michelle's prayer letters.
-You can read Michelle's prayer lettters on our Mission Partner news pages.
+You can read Michelle's prayer letters on her newsletters page.